-Table 8: Maximum Number of Car Parking Spaces for which a Monetary Contribution will be accepted
+Table 8: Maximum Number of Car Parkin will be accepted able 8: Maximum Number of Car Parking Spaces for which a Monetary Contribution will be accepted

 Total No. of car parking spaces required to be provided on-site No. of car parking spaces for which a monetary contribution will be accepted

 1 - 10 Up to 100%

 11 - 100 Up to 20%

 101+ Up to 20 spaces